 The foundation for a healing relationship is trust.
 At Santé, an essential element of trust is confidentiality.
-Information about your stay is confidential, as assured by all standards mandated through the Notice of Privacy Practices as a requirement under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA).
+Information about your stay is confidential as a requirement under the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA).

 The Notice explains how Santé may use and share your personal health information to carry out treatment, payment of services and health care operations.
 Other reasons permitted or required by law are also referred to in the Notice.
 The Notice explains your rights to read and control your protected health information and explains the responsibility Santé has to protect you.